atoomnetmarc/gentoo-overlay/README.md

 # Hi!

-These are my personal Gentoo ebuilds.
+These are my personal Gentoo ebuilds overlay.

-Use with caution.
+Use with caution, however feel free to use.

 Create `/etc/portage/repos.conf/atoomnetmarc.conf`:
 ```ini